Home » Oracle » Oracle Database » PDB Relocate in Oracle database 12c Release 2

 The data file copy and iterative redo apply runs in the background and can be executed in advance of the final relocate operation, for example, initiate the relocate on Friday and open the relocated PDB on Sunday before the business week begins

-See also Oracle database recovery
+See also Oracle Interview questions

 Step 2